 I get emails all day long from suppliers and every so often one of them contains something interesting.
 Last Friday, I received an email from Sepaton, a supplier of enterprise VTL solutions.
 While Sepaton has an excellent channel program, what interested me — and should interest you — about the email is that it contained results of a survey Sepaton conducted, with these key findings:

 Despite the economy, nearly 75% of enterprise respondents expected their data protection budget to stay the same or increase in 2009.
 There are a couple of reasons for this, in my opinion.
+First, in tough economic times people want to protect their assets, owing to both human nature and to the fact that data protection is one of the easier expenditures to justify.
+Second, in many environments the current data protection infrastructure is aging and has been put on the backburner several times already.

 The survey results support the second reason: 52% of those surveyed rated their data protection quality as insufficient and pointed to lack of budget as a key inhibitor.
 They are looking to technologies like data deduplication and disk to back-fill this gap.